huntdatacenter/docs/docs/faq/compute.md

 ### Can I update our operating system on home?

 No. Your home machine is configured for reliability.
-We have therefore choosen to run long term support versions of your operating systems here.
+We have therefore chosen to run long term support versions of your operating systems here.
 Your home machine will therefore typically run one version behind the latest release.
-[Contact us](/contact) for deployment of iaas and blue machines if you need newer versions of your operating systems.
+We understand that your workflow sometimes require newer versions.
+Therefore, [contact us](/contact) for deployment of iaas and blue machines that comes with the latest LTS Ubuntu release as default.

 ### Can I get a machine with the latest Ubuntu release?